corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/flowstarter-service.md

 The `FlowStarterService` provides a single method called `startFlow`, taking a `Flow` as a parameter.

 When defining your Corda Service, you need to wait for the `StateMachineStarted` lifecycle event before starting flows.
-This can be done my implementing the `onEvent` method and waiting for an event of type `StateMachineStarted`.
+You can do this by implementing the `onEvent` method and waiting for an event of type `StateMachineStarted`.

-### Java Example
+### Java example

 ```java
 import net.corda.v5.application.injection.CordaInject;